AlbertoMarquillas/yolov8-instance-segmentation/README.md

 # yolov8-instance-segmentation

-Instance segmentation project with YOLOv8: training, inference, and evaluation.
+Instance segmentation with YOLOv8 on custom datasets.
+Training, evaluation, and inference scripts with Windows PowerShell examples.